-Getting your work orders and invoices can be a challenge–especially given the current economy.
+Getting your work orders and invoices can be challenging, especially given the current economy.
 Taking measures to mitigate potential collection issues will be important, including getting larger deposits upfront and adding more stages from payment to funding in the project.
 A business credit facility can also help you with revenue flow when customers don’t pay on time or at all.
-You don’t want to be holding the bag without a collection system in place that deals with these uncertain times.
+You don’t want to hold the bag without a collection system that deals with these uncertain times.

 Cash Flow (Working Capital)

 As the saying goes, cash flow is king!
 Having a business credit facility is an essential safety valve for those times when cash flow becomes tight.
 All construction contractors have those times within their careers.
-A contractor may balance numerous projects or work orders at the same time and need to balance labor costs and supplies with payments and revenue from customers.
+A contractor may balance numerous projects or work orders simultaneously and must balance labor costs and supplies with customer payments and revenue.
 This delicate balance can be impacted when there is a surge in growth that doesn’t match current revenues or, even worse, an increase in delinquency, delay, or collection of completed work.
 A business credit facility provides a solution to and creates a buffer for the seen and unseen revenue shortage scenarios that a construction contractor may experience.

 Owning Your Own Equipment

-Many construction contractors will rent equipment for specific jobs, but at a certain point, it becomes necessary and cheaper to own the equipment outright.
-Equipment purchases can be a large cost, and using existing capital won’t always be an option.
+Many construction contractors will rent equipment for specific jobs, but it becomes necessary and cheaper to own the equipment outright at a certain point.
+Equipment purchases can be expensive, and using existing capital won’t always be an option.
 Equipment financing could be the solution.

 Marketing & Advertising

-Don’t just rely on referrals, although that is very important to nurture and build.
-Even if you are happy not growing your business, you need to protect your business from downturns in the economy and diversify how you acquire customers.
-Whether you are focused on getting leads from the internet or joining chamber of commerce events or other means of marketing, don’t forget to diversify.
-Build your new marketing plans around strategies and tactics that will help you meet those sales goals.
+Don’t rely on referrals, although that is very important to nurture and build.
+Even if you are happy not growing your business, you need to protect your business from economic downturns and diversify how you acquire customers.
+Don't forget to diversify, whether you are focused on getting leads from the internet or joining a chamber of commerce event or other marketing means.
+Build your new marketing plans around strategies and tactics to help you meet those sales goals.

 Hire Employees and Manage a Growing Team

 Skilled labor is the heartbeat of any construction or building trades business.
-It requires time, relationships, training, and nurturing to build a quality team.
-You cannot compromise if skill sets are not acceptable as it sets a climate of mediocrity in an organization.
+Building a quality team requires time, relationships, training, and nurturing.
+You cannot compromise if skill sets are not acceptable, as it creates a mediocrity climate in an organization.
 Financial investment in this area is priceless.
 Sometimes providing signing bonuses and rewarding productivity through financial incentives can be worth the weight in gold.